 The facilities intended for MIEEK use are in fair condition overall.
 The site offers adequate parking, including designated spaces for disabled individuals, and features wheelchair-accessible ramps throughout the building.
 No visible signs suggesting structural integrity issues were observed during the inspection, though it must be noted that a comprehensive visual structural assessment should be conducted as part of the required 102 and 103 form submissions.
 The building is equipped with sufficient restroom facilities, including those adapted for disabled users.
-It was observed that movable equipment was stored in one of the disabled restroom facilities.
-However, these items are easily removable and should be taken out.
+In one of the restrooms designated for disabled users, movable equipment and a washing machine, that was in operation, were found during the inspection.
+These items are easily movable and should be removed to ensure the restroom is accessible for students or visitors with disabilities.